 Value Added represents the difference between Output and the cost of Intermediate Expenditures throughout a defined economy during a specified period of time.
 It equals gross Output minus intermediate inputs (consumption of goods and services purchased from other industries or imported).
 Value Added is a measure of the contribution to GDP made by an individual producer, Industry, or Sector.

 All analysis in IMPLAN is based on Output, which is the value of production by industry in a calendar year.
 IMPLAN Output data largely come from the same sources as those used by the BEA in developing their Benchmark Input-Output tables.
-Since output is the total production value of a Sector, it include all components of production value or output for a given Sector: Output = Employee Compensation + Proprietor Income + Intermediate Expenditures + Tax on Production and Imports + Other Property Income.
+Since output is the total production value of a Sector, it includes all components of production value or output for a given Sector: Output = Employee Compensation + Proprietor Income + Intermediate Expenditures + Tax on Production and Imports + Other Property Income.